well hes got to learn to fight for his place.

 There is no point in saying much other than they qualified unbeaten and won all their matches except for a draw against Estonia.
 They are playing alot of young players and playing the old guard with VDV set to become the most capped outfield player if he plays the next 4 games.

 If anything doesn't make sense, just highlight and I will correct it, as I'm not reading this shit again, its too fucking long.
-I gone beyond fucking wikipedia here for you wankers, you're lucky nasser hussain sounds so boring otherwise i would of finished this shit.
+I gone beyond fucking wikipedia here for you wankers;), you're lucky nasser hussain sounds so boring otherwise i wouldn't of finished this shit.
 As a parting gift here are some famous quotes by the mad man or about him:

 "Van Gaal really has Alzheimer's if he writes stuff like that.
 You wonder whether he has one or two screws loose."